jtr13/EDAV/github_resources.Rmd

 This section includes links for working with GitHub and advice on how to collaborate in teams on large coding projects.

+## tl;dr

+I don't wanna just *read* about GitHub; I wanna learn by *doing*!

+We love your enthusiasm.
+To hit the ground running, checkout [GitHub Learning Lab](https://lab.github.com/){target="_blank"}.
+This application will teach you how to use GitHub with hands-on courses using actual repos.
+Its the perfect way to understand what using GitHub looks like.

 ## On GitHub

 In this course, you will be working on a [project](project.html) in teams.
 Because of this, you probably want to be able to share code and work on different parts of the project simultaneously.
 This is where Git and GitHub comes in.